Some vacation enthusiasts love their timeshare and use them often, but many timeshare owners would gladly sell you their timeshare for a penny.

 The lawsuit “is without merit,” a company statement issued last week said.

-In December, Diamond agreed to pay Arizona $800,000 and take back timeshares after the state alleged it had received hundreds of complaints of false statements and misrepresentations made during sales presentations, the state Attorney General’s Office said.
+In December, the timeshare company agreed to pay Arizona $800,000 and take back timeshares after the state alleged it had received hundreds of complaints of false statements and misrepresentations made during sales presentations, the state Attorney General’s Office said.

-A Diamond statement said the firm will launch nationwide reforms this month, dubbed Diamond Clarity, “to enhance the overall customer experience” during sales presentations.
+The timeshare company statement said the firm will launch nationwide reforms this month, “to enhance the overall customer experience” during sales presentations.

 Virginia Pelton of Laguna Hills sold timeshares in the early 1990s and ended up buying four of them in Las Vegas, Palm Springs, Dana Point and Cabo San Lucas.